thedalles77/USB_Laptop_Keyboard_Controller/README.md

  Keyboard_Scanner_Dual.brd EagleCad file is for keyboards with dual FPC cables

  Keyboard_Scanner_4p0.brd  EagleCad file for Teensy LC or 4.0

+ Keyboard_Scanner_.....zip  These are zipped gerber files for PJRC fabrication

  Blank_Key_Lists Folder